yrdsb-peths/final-greenfoot-project-liyuxiao222/README.md

 # Final Greenfoot Project

-This game is tic tac toe but with a twist.
-Instead of connecting 3, players must connect 5!
-Players can also remove another players tag every 3 turns.
+This game is tic tac toe, click to place where you want your piece to be.
+X starts first.